Team-Resurgent/Modxo/README.md

 #### Flashing steps (Single Bios)

-The following steps are only required if not using PrometheOS (as it already contains a Modxo)...
+The following steps are not required if you intend to use PrometheOS, and just flash PrometheOS-{board-variant}.uf2 directly...

 1. Connect Raspberry Pi Pico to a PC with BOOTSEL button (or equivalent button on compatible RP2040 hardware) pressed and a new drive will become available.
 2. Copy Modxo-{board variant}.uf2 into the Raspberry Pi Pico Drive.